jenkinsci/pipeline-plugin/README.md

 Building continuous delivery pipelines and similarly complex tasks in Jenkins using freestyle projects and traditional plugins can be awkward.
 You need to mix Parameterized Trigger, Copy Artifact, Promoted Builds, Conditional Build Step, and more just to express what should be a simple script.
-The Workflow plugin suite attempts to make it possible to directly write that script, what people often call a _workflow_ (sometimes abbreviated _flow_), while integrating with Jenkins features like slaves and publishers.
+The Pipeline plugin suite attempts to make it possible to directly write that script, what people often call a _workflow_ (sometimes abbreviated _flow_), while integrating with Jenkins features like slaves and publishers.

 # Features

 ## Scripted control flow

-Your whole workflow is a single Groovy script using an embedded DSL, possibly quite short and legible; there is no need to jump between multiple job configuration screens to see what is going on.
+Your whole pipeline is a single Groovy script using an embedded DSL, possibly quite short and legible; there is no need to jump between multiple job configuration screens to see what is going on.
 Conditions, loops, variables, parallel tasks, and so on are defined using regular language constructs.
 At any point you can insert a shell/batch script to do “real work” (compilation, etc.).

 ## Useful steps

-Standard DSL functions (“steps”) let you run external processes, grab slave nodes and workspaces, perform SCM checkouts, build other projects (workflow or freestyle), wait for external conditions, and so on.
+Standard DSL functions (“steps”) let you run external processes, grab slave nodes and workspaces, perform SCM checkouts, build other projects (pipeline or freestyle), wait for external conditions, and so on.
 Plugins can add further steps.

 ## Pause and resume execution